Valvoline (NYSE:VVV) Issues FY 2021 Earnings Guidance

 Valvoline (NYSE:VVV) issued an update on its FY 2021 earnings guidance on Wednesday morning.
 The company provided EPS guidance of $1.860-$1.960 for the period, compared to the Thomson Reuters consensus EPS estimate of $1.810.
 The company issued revenue guidance of $2.94 billion-$2.97 billion, compared to the consensus revenue estimate of $2.88 billion.

-Valvoline (NYSE:VVV) last announced its earnings results on Wednesday, August 4th.
-The basic materials company reported $0.55 earnings per share for the quarter, topping the Zacks’ consensus estimate of $0.45 by $0.10.
-The firm had revenue of $792.00 million during the quarter, compared to analyst estimates of $752.80 million.
+Valvoline (NYSE:VVV) last announced its quarterly earnings data on Wednesday, August 4th.
+The basic materials company reported $0.55 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.45 by $0.10.
 Valvoline had a net margin of 13.37% and a negative return on equity of 841.46%.
-The company’s revenue for the quarter was up 53.5% compared to the same quarter last year.
-During the same period in the prior year, the business earned $0.26 EPS.
-Equities analysts forecast that Valvoline will post 1.95 earnings per share for the current year.
+The company had revenue of $792.00 million during the quarter, compared to analysts’ expectations of $752.80 million.
+During the same quarter in the prior year, the company earned $0.26 EPS.
+Valvoline’s revenue was up 53.5% compared to the same quarter last year.
+On average, research analysts anticipate that Valvoline will post 1.93 earnings per share for the current fiscal year.

-A number of equities analysts recently weighed in on VVV shares.
-Truist upped their target price on shares of Valvoline from $25.00 to $26.00 in a research note on Friday, April 30th.
-Zacks Investment Research upgraded shares of Valvoline from a sell rating to a hold rating in a research note on Tuesday, August 10th.
-Morgan Stanley increased their price objective on shares of Valvoline from $31.00 to $34.00 and gave the stock an equal weight rating in a research note on Monday, August 9th.
-Truist Securities increased their price objective on shares of Valvoline from $25.00 to $26.00 in a research note on Friday, April 30th.
-Finally, Monness Crespi & Hardt increased their price objective on shares of Valvoline from $30.00 to $36.00 and gave the stock a buy rating in a research note on Thursday, April 29th.
-Three investment analysts have rated the stock with a hold rating and two have issued a buy rating to the company’s stock.
-The stock presently has an average rating of Hold and an average price target of $32.75.
+Several research firms have recently weighed in on VVV.
+Zacks Investment Research raised shares of Valvoline from a sell rating to a hold rating in a research note on Tuesday, August 10th.
+Monness Crespi & Hardt increased their price target on shares of Valvoline from $30.00 to $36.00 and gave the company a buy rating in a research note on Thursday, April 29th.
+Morgan Stanley upped their price objective on shares of Valvoline from $31.00 to $34.00 and gave the stock an equal weight rating in a report on Monday, August 9th.
+Truist Securities upped their price objective on shares of Valvoline from $25.00 to $26.00 in a report on Friday, April 30th.
+Finally, Truist upped their price objective on shares of Valvoline from $25.00 to $26.00 in a report on Friday, April 30th.
+Three research analysts have rated the stock with a hold rating and two have given a buy rating to the stock.
+The stock presently has a consensus rating of Hold and an average target price of $32.75.

+In other news, insider Julie Marie O’daniel sold 4,969 shares of Valvoline stock in a transaction dated Friday, August 20th.
+The shares were sold at an average price of $29.81, for a total value of $148,125.89.
+The sale was disclosed in a filing with the SEC, which is available at this hyperlink.
+Company insiders own 0.62% of the company’s stock.

+An institutional investor recently raised its position in Valvoline stock.
+Morgan Stanley grew its holdings in shares of Valvoline Inc. (NYSE:VVV) by 67.3% in the 2nd quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
+The firm owned 236,344 shares of the basic materials company’s stock after buying an additional 95,051 shares during the quarter.
+Morgan Stanley owned 0.13% of Valvoline worth $7,672,000 at the end of the most recent quarter.
+85.92% of the stock is owned by institutional investors.

 About Valvoline